MisterKappa/butterflight-tx-lua-scripts/README.md

 ## Installing
 !!
 IMPORTANT: DON'T COPY THE CONTENTS OF THIS REPOSITORY ONTO YOUR SDCARD !!
 !!
-SAVE and DELETE all existant script before !!
+SAVE and DELETE all existant BF script before !!

 Unzip the file and copy the 2 folders (BF and SCRIPTS) to the root of the SD card.